Rosuav/Ratigan/README.md

   for scripts type=module.
 Will look into this.
 * OBS v25 on Win 10 with built-in Browser: Visibility events behave correctly.
   Not all forms tested but scene switching DOES mark the page as hidden.
+* OBS v25 on Debian with built-in Browser: Visibility events behave correctly, as per the Win 10 test (surprise surprise).
+Font issues with CEF 3770 but everything works in CEF 3809 (or hack in another setting in the plugin).